kenwalger/lithium/docs/introduction/notable-features.md

 cubeToLitres(radius)
 ```

-Here, the function is getting an integer but the units are degrees. `cubeToLitres()` will raise an exception and will not run.
+Here, the function is getting an integer but the units are degrees. `cubeToLitres()` will throw an exception and the program will not run.

 Type System
 -----------

+Lithium has both implicit and explicit types.